 When you set out to create spaces intended for bike parking, the key outcome should be an area that allows cyclists to easily park their bikes with a reasonable expectation of security and protection for the short term.

-If your objective is to provide more secure parking for longer periods of time, that would be considered bike storage, which has its own distinct factors and decisions that will need to be considered.
+If your goal is to provide more secure parking for longer periods of time, that would be considered bike storage, which has its own distinct factors and decisions that will need to be considered.

 To create effective bike parking solutions, proper infrastructure and equipment is needed to create a secure and convenient short-term bike storage area.

 Successful bike parking solutions require proper infrastructure and equipment.

 How expansive your bike parking solution – from a single rack installed on a sidewalk to a bike parking lot with multiple racks, bollards, signs, etc. – will depend on your individual demand and usage needs.

 Without designated and organized bike parking, it is easy for problems to arise.
 This is true even in areas where only a few cyclists are present.
 And as the population becomes denser, these problems increase .

 The lack of a quality bike parking options will lead to problems of clutter and damage.
 This will commonly been seen on trees, street signs, site furnishings and other amenities.

 This is because a cyclist will choose the “best option” available to secure their bike, which usually ends up being one of these items.